HugoJacq/ABL_response_to_SST_front/README.md

 Jacquet, H. (2024).
 Output of simulations for "Atmosphere Response to an Oceanic Sub-mesoscale SST Front: A Coherent Structure Analysis": Part 2 [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.13321835

 Jacquet, H. (2024).
 Scripts and namlists for "Atmosphere Response to an Oceanic Sub-mesoscale SST Front: A Coherent Structure Analysis".
 Zenodo. https://doi.org/10.5281/zenodo.13341468

+If you have a problem with the code, please open an issue.
+If you want to discuss science, you can contact me at hugo.jacquet.work[at]gmail.com